 Also, under SDVOSB Sole Source and Rule of Two rules, for contracts worth $150,000 up to $5,000,000, VA contracting officers “may” use procedures other than competitive procedures to grant sole-source contracts to VOSBs and SDVOSBs if the particular business concern:

-- Is determined to be a responsible source concerning performance of such contract opportunity; and
+- Is determined to be a responsible source concerning the performance of such contract opportunities; and

 - In the estimation of the contracting officer, the contract award can be made at a fair and reasonable price that offers the best value to the United States.

 Unique authority: The VA has a unique statutory authority to use the exceptions under the Service-Disabled Veteran-Owned Rule of Two contracting for the purpose of meeting their small business goals.
-See info on urgent and compelling and justification and approval for Service Disabled Veteran Owned Small Business SDVOSB sole source contracts.
+See info on urgent and compelling and justification and approval for Service Disabled Veteran Owned Small Business SDVOSB rules for sole source contracts.
 See also information about the Simplified Acquisition Threshold.

 Bid protests challenging the VA’s use of Rule of Two violations must be approached with caution.
 Sometimes the contracting officer’s assessment under the rule may be flawed if there is no research to justify the record.

-For more help with applying the SDVOSB sole source regulations and Rule of Two in VA Contracts, call our government contract small business lawyers at 1-866-601-5518.
+For more help with applying the SDVOSB sole source regulations and VA Rule of Two in government Contracts, call our government contract small business lawyers at 1-866-601-5518.